konecnyjakub/cache/README.md

 This package has more engines for caching which are more useful than MemoryCache.
 Each available one will be described in detail below.

+### Advances features

+Engines may support one or more advanced features.
+All advanced features are described in this section and sections about specific engines say which features are support and how are they used with the engine.

+One advance feature is default lifetime of items, it is used when ttl is not specified for an item.
+Engines provided in this package generally support, but a few (where it does not make sense) do not.

+Another is namespace.
+Normally, different instances of an engine have access to same values but if you set a namespace for the instances, same keys can have different values in different instances.
+Do note that not all engines can (fully) use this (and that some may use it automatically).

 #### Memory

 It was already mentioned in quick start as it is the most simple engine that does something.
-It supports setting default lifetime of items (it is used if you do not specify it for an item).
+It supports setting default lifetime of items, different instances are automatically separate (each one holds different values).

 ```php
 <?php